-Where to find delicious, meat-free food in Italy’s capital city.
+Where to find the best vegetarian street food in Rome, Italy’s beautiful capital city.

 After living in Rome for five months, I have developed a love for these specific places that offer authentic, veggie-friendly Roman food.

 From fresh fruit and gelato, to pizza and pasta, there is plenty of delicious vegetarian food in Rome!

 This heavenly Italian-style ice cream is a necessity on hot summer days.
 Or on cold days.
 Or on literally any day.